Sailboarding And Windsurfing: What Are The Differences?

 Wind in the Sails: The Popularity of Windsurfing

 According to Google Trends, "windsurfing" is now 60 times more popular than "sailboarding" or "boardsailing."
 There are several reasons for this.
-First, "windsurfing" has become the generic term for the sport, as the term "windsurfer" lost its trademark status.
+First, "windsurfing" has become the generic term for the sport, as the word "windsurfer" lost its trademark status.

 Riding the Wind: The Enduring Appeal of Sailboarding and Windsurfing

 Sailboarding and windsurfing are thrilling water sports that combine the excitement of sailing with the adrenaline rush of surfing.
-The story of their development and the naming dilemmas that arose along the way are a testament to the enduring appeal of human ingenuity and the power of language.
+The story of their development and the naming dilemmas that arose along the way is a testament to the enduring appeal of human ingenuity and the power of language.